Wesley ter Haar, MediaMonks

 Just because something is ‘smart’ doesn’t make it better than a ‘stupid’ (but well-designed) interface that simply shows you the available content and actions.
 It’s easier to point-and-click through a visual overview of pizzas than to type-and-ask a chatbot.
 The value a chatbot provides needs to justify the interaction costs (in the borrowed pizza example the number of taps required to order a pizza).

 For a lot of brands and agencies, the next year will be about figuring out what works and what doesn’t, what’s possible and what is preferable.
 Cloud-based services will play a key role in defining and leveling the playing field.
-It’s companies like Amazon, IBM and Google that are enabling smaller companies and startups to tap into AI, machine learning, natural language processing, computer vision and the all the other good stuff that goes into smart applications and chatbots.
+It’s companies like Amazon, Microsoft, IBM and Google that are enabling smaller companies and startups to tap into AI, machine learning, natural language processing, computer vision and the all the other good stuff that goes into smart applications and chatbots.

 In sum, 2017 will see technical breakthroughs but whether the chatbots themselves will have their big breakthrough this year remains to be see.
 (Siri declined to comment on the issue.)
 It’s not so much the technology as the application of the technology that needs to get smarter.